Pezinok: History

 From the second half of the 10th century until 1918, it was part of the Kingdom of Hungary.
-Pezinok, or at least its surroundings, was for the first time mentioned in 1208 under name "terra Bozin".
+Pezinok, or at least its surroundings, was mentioned in writing for the first time in 1208 under the name "terra Bozin".
 During the next few centuries, the town changed from a mining settlement to a vineyard town.
 It gained the status of a free royal town on 14 June 1647.
 Pezinok had its most glorious era of wealth and prosperity in the 17th and 18th centuries when it was also one of the richest towns in the Kingdom of Hungary.
 Its wealth was based on the production of quality wines.
 In the 19th century, the town slowly began to industrialize: the first sulphuric acid factory in Hungary or the known brickworks were established here.
 It boomed further after it was connected to the railway.
 After the breakup of Austria-Hungary in 1918/1920, the town became part of the newly created Czechoslovakia.
 In the first half of the 20th century, it was declining, vineyard production was declining, forcing many inhabitants to emigrate.
 It is growing again after the end of World War II.

+Jewish History of the Town

+Jews were granted permission to live in Pezinok in 1450.